 What if I were to ask you: “How much of your revenue last month came from customers who started to work with you a year ago?”
 Any at all?
 New users may look good, but signups alone don’t equate to revenue.
 Do you know the answer?
 If not, it’ll be helpful to learn about cohort analysis.

 If you analyze your revenue by cohorts, you can deduce (on a monthly basis) how much of your revenue comes from new users and how much comes from old users.
-Plus, you can predict future revenue with a significantly higher degree of precision.
+Plus, you can take the next step and predict future revenue attributed to retention and accounting for churn with a significantly higher degree of precision.

 Ok, so we’ve established that a cohort is a group of people with a common defining characteristic.
 From here, we’ll proceed by example, examining the metrics of our new hip cloud computing startup.
 Let’s start by analyzing just a single cohort.
 In this case, we’ll look at the customers that started working with us in January 2012.

 The first important metric that we need to calculate is retention: how many of our new January users were still with us in February?
 Say we had 100 subscribers in January, and only 20 decided to cancel their subscriptions, leaving us with 80 subscribers remaining in February.
-That’s an 80% retention rate.
+Basic retention analysis tells us that’s an 80% retention rate.
 Now, let’s say that 8 customers decided to cancel in February.
 So in March, we have 80-8=72 users.
 Since 72/80 = 90% we had a 90% retention after 2 months for our January 2012 cohort.

 Some people calculate retention as a function of the initial size of the cohort, but I prefer to calculate retention as a function of the previous month of each cohort.